 These are self-contained units but can only be used for smaller households.

 We also have supported accommodation and some other dispersed units.
 In some instances it is necessary to use a bed and breakfast which may be out of the area.
-Bed and breakfast accommodation is only used when it is not appropriate for the applicant to stay in our temporary accommodation units.
+Bed and breakfast accommodation is only used when it is not appropriate for the applicant to stay in our temporary accommodation units or when the demand for temporary accommodation exceeds the number of council owned units available.

 Our accommodation has basic furniture which comprises of a bed, sink in the bedroom, fridge, freezer (Howlands House only), and a cooker.
 Washing machines are provided in some units and there is a laundry facility either on-site or nearby.
 In cases of hardship we can provide some second-hand bed-linen, towels, saucepans and crockery.